Technology

 Change and upgrade

 It is in the territory of coincidental urban spaces where critical enhancements can be made to the character of the protection zone.
-For instance, some surface auto parks are built up on locales where structures have been crushed, leaving impromptu spaces fronted by the backs of structures which plainly were not intended to contain the space.
+For instance, some surface auto parks are built in locales where structures have been crushed, leaving impromptu spaces fronted by the backs of structures that plainly were not intended to contain the space.
 On the off chance that open spaces are arranged they ought to be deliberately intended to enhance the character of and action in the region as opposed to for the stopping of autos.

 SEARCH